IntelliJ Plugin

 As of Code Inspection, other inspection tools are also executed, so that the analysis can take a long time.
 If you want to run DeepScan only, you can create a separate inspection profile for it.

-- Click ... button in Inspection profile.
+- Click Configure... button in Inspection profile.

 - Click Duplicate... menu to create a new profile cloning the current profile, and enter a name.